Table of Contents

 Cash ledger does not report the invoice or the adjustment note

-Cash basis reporting where an adjustment note is IS considered cash
+Cash basis reporting where an adjustment note IS considered cash

 Transaction